Mosquitoes, ticks, and bed bugs

 Lyme disease is a bacterial illness that is spread to people and animals through black-legged tick bites.
 Many species of ticks exist in Peel, including the black-legged tick, commonly known as a deer tick.
 Only black-legged ticks can spread Lyme disease to people and animals.

 Ticks are found in tall grass, bushes, or wooded areas, including campsites, hiking trails, city gardens and parks.
-Learn more about Lyme disease.
+Learn more about Lyme disease and tick bite prevention.

 If a black-legged tick has bitten you, you may be at risk of developing Lyme disease.
-Talk to your health care provider or ask your pharmacist about antibiotic medication to prevent the development of Lyme disease.
+Talk to your health care provider or ask your pharmacist about antibiotics to prevent the development of Lyme disease.

 Lyme disease and pets